Engraved in the collective memory

 Aleppo – Citadel

 Anas attaches particular importance to the finds from Ebla, a city-state in the north of present-day Syria.
 More than twenty thousand clay tablets have been found in the palace archives.
 They give us a good look at daily life at that time, but also at cultural, religious, economic and political life.
-Ebla had its first bloom between 2500 and 2350 BC.
+Ebla had its first bloom between 2500 and 2350 BCE.
 This places the city-state in the same era as the Egyptian dynasties that built the Great Pyramids of Giza, Anas cleverly notes.

 Citadel – Entrance Gate